pierrevano/whatson-api/README.md

 | page                 | _integer_                                                                                                                                                                                                           | Page number                                                                 |
 | limit                | _integer_                                                                                                                                                                                                           | Page items limit                                                            |

+_For directors, genres, platforms, networks, and production companies, you can use the `^` and `$` regex delimiters to perform strict matching._

 ### Search

 The query parameters provided below are solely for item search purposes and must be unique.